-Swinehart argues the statute of frauds does not bar his malpractice claims against appellees because it was waived.
+Swinehart raises two waiver arguments in response to the statute of frauds.
+First, he argues the statute of frauds does not bar his malpractice claims against appellees because it was waived.
 The statute of frauds is an affirmative defense to the enforcement of a contract which must be pleaded or it is waived.
-Tex.
-R. Civ.
+TEX.
+R. CIV.
 P. 94; Engleman Irrigation Dist. v.
-Shields Bros., Inc., 960 S.W.2d 343, 353 (Tex.
-App.-Corpus Christi 1997), pet. denied, 989 S.W.2d 360 (Tex.
+Shields Bros., Inc., 960 S.W.2d343,353 (Tex.
+App.-Corpus Christi 1997), pet. denied, 989 S.W.2d360 (Tex.
 1998) (per curiam).
-Swinhart argues that because Haber Oil never pleaded the statute of frauds as an affirmative defense in the underlying state court action, appellees cannot assert it as a defense for the first time in the legal malpractice action.
+Swinehart argues that because Haber Oil never pleaded the statute of frauds as an affirmative defense in the underlying state court action, appellees cannot assert it as a defense for the first time in the legal malpractice action.

 We disagree with Swinehart's contention.
 First, Swinehart never sought specific performance of the third contract, but, instead, sought recovery of an ownership interest in the disputed leases through the imposition of a constructive trust.
 Consequently, Swinehart never asserted a claim against which Haber Oil would have been required to plead the statute of frauds as an affirmative defense.
 See generally Gerstacker v.
 Blum Consulting Eng'rs, Inc., 884 S.W.2d 845, 849 (Tex.
-App.-Dallas 1994, writ denied (stating the statute of frauds is affirmative defense to the enforcement of a contract).
+App.-Dallas 1994, writ denied) (stating the statute of frauds is affirmative defense to the enforcement of contract).
 Second, Swinehart has not alleged in the malpractice action that appellees should have pursued specific performance based on Haber Oil's breach of the third contract.
-Third, we know of no authority to support Swinehart's position, i.e., that an attorney in a legal malpractice suit is limited to the same affirmative defenses raised by the defendant to the plaintiff's claims in the underlying suit.
+Third, we know of no authority to support Swinehart's position, i.e., that an attorney in a legal malpractice suit is limited to the same affirmative defense raised by the defendant to the plaintiff's claims in the underlying suit.
 An attorney's defense to a legal malpractice claim should not rest on the underlying defendant's handling of its own defense.
-Thus, the fact that Haber Oil did not plead the statute of frauds as an affirmative defense in the underlying lawsuit does not preclude appellees from raising it in defense to a subsequent legal malpractice action brought by Swinehart.
+Thus, the fact that Haber Oil did not plead the statute of frauds as an affirmative defense in the underlying lawsuit does not preclude appellees from raising it to negate causation in a subsequent legal malpractice action brought by Swinehart.